arrow-right facebook file-download instagram sort-down twitter youtube

 Middle School Interscholastic Tennis

-AFS generally offers two options for Middle School tennis players — an “A” team for more experienced players and a “B” team for less experienced and younger players.
-The “A” team focuses more on competitive interscholastic tennis, playing 6-8 matches against other middle school “A” level teams.
-The “B” team focuses more on individual skill development and may play a few matches later in the season against other “B” level teams.
+AFS generally offers two options for Middle School tennis players — an “Interscholastic” team for more experienced players and a “Developmental” team for less experienced and younger players.
+The “Interscholastic” team focuses more on competitive tennis, playing 6-8 matches against other middle school “A” level teams.
+The “Developmental” team focuses more on individual skill development and may play a few matches later in the season against other “B” level teams.
+On days when an AFS Upper School Tennis team has a match, the Developmental team will not have practice.

 AFS offers two seasons of tennis each academic year – a fall season and a spring season.
 Historically at AFS and amongst our peer schools, the fall season has been for those players who identify as female and the spring season for those who identify as male.
 We have come to realize that this binary designation may be too restrictive and have adjusted the parameters for participation in the tennis program at AFS.